|Abbreviation||FT / PT|

 Programme Entrance Requirements

-Applicants must comply with the General Regulations and fulfil at least one of requirements (1) or (3) below AND (if applicable) requirement (4):
+Applicants must comply with the General Regulations and fulfil at least one of requirements (1) to (3) below AND (if applicable) requirement (4):

-ii.
-International English Language Testing System (IELTS) - an overall band score of 7 or above with no subtest below 6.5.
+i.
+International English Language Testing System (IELTS - Academic) - an overall band score of 7 or above with no subtest below 6.5; or.

 In each case, for admissions purposes, the test score report is regarded as valid for two years of the application deadline.